unifiedstreaming/live-demo-cmaf/README.md

 FFMPEG delivers CMAF tracks to Unified Origin using the [DASH-IF Live Media Ingest Protocal - Interface 1](https://dashif-documents.azurewebsites.net/Ingest/master/DASH-IF-Ingest.html)

+For more information on Unified Origin or you have any questions please visit see our [Documentation](http://docs.unified-streaming.com/) or contact us at [support@unified-streaming.com](support@unified-streaming.com).
 ![Image](../master/cmaf_flow.png?raw=true)

 The demo consists of two Docker containers which are deployed using Docker Compose.